smarsou/spring-web-portfolio/README.md

+⚠️ My portoflio is no longer online ⚠️

-﻿# Spring Boot Web Portfolio
+# Spring Boot Web Portfolio

 A Java web application with Spring Boot to manage and render my portfolio.
 It includes :